camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 # ensure that the namespace exists
 kubectl create namespace camunda

+# create a secret to reference external database credentials if you use it
 kubectl create secret generic identity-keycloak-secret \
   --namespace camunda \
   --from-literal=host=${DB_HOST} \